FAIRplus/the-fair-cookbook/content/recipes/interoperability/selecting-ontologies.md

 ### Selection Criteria

 A set of widely accepted criteria for selecting terminologies (or other reporting standards) does not exist.
-There are however a number of excellent publications such as ["A sea of standards for omics data: sink or swim?"](https://doi.org/10.1136/amiajnl-2013-002066) {cite}`pmid24076747` and ["Ten Simple Rules for Selection a Bio-ontology"](https://doi.org/10.1371/journal.pcbi.1004743) } {cite}`pmid26867217` providing some guidance on the subject.
+There are however a number of excellent publications such as ["A sea of standards for omics data: sink or swim?"](https://doi.org/10.1136/amiajnl-2013-002066) {cite}`pmid24076747` and ["Ten Simple Rules for Selection a Bio-ontology"](https://doi.org/10.1371/journal.pcbi.1004743) {cite}`pmid26867217` providing some guidance on the subject.
 Below are a set of suggested criteria for evaluating the suitability of a terminology resource.

 *   **Exclusion criteria**:
-    * 🔸 absent licence or terms of use (_indicator of usability_)
+    * 🔸 Absent licence or terms of use (_indicator of usability_)
-    * 🔸 restrictive licences or terms of use with restrictions on redistribution and reuse
+    * 🔸 Restrictive licences or terms of use with restrictions on redistribution and reuse
-    * 🔸 absence of term definitions
+    * 🔸 Absence of term definitions
-    * 🔸 absence of sufficient class metadata (_indicator of quality_)
+    * 🔸 Absence of sufficient class metadata (_indicator of quality_)
-    * 🔸 absence of sustainability indicators (_absence of funding records_)
+    * 🔸 Absence of sustainability indicators (_absence of funding records_)

 *   **Inclusion criteria**:
-    * 🔰  scope and coverage meets the requirements of the concept identified
+    * 🔰  Scope and coverage meets the requirements of the concept identified
-    * 🔰  unique URI, textual definition and IDs for each term
+    * 🔰  Unique URI, textual definition and IDs for each term
-    * 🔰  resource releases are versioned
+    * 🔰  Resource releases are versioned
-    * 🔰  size of resource (_indicator of coverage_)
+    * 🔰  Size of resource (_indicator of coverage_)
-    * 🔰  number of classes and subclasses (_indicator of depth_)
+    * 🔰  Number of classes and subclasses (_indicator of depth_)
-    * 🔰  number of terms having definitions and synonyms (_indicator of richness_)
+    * 🔰  Number of terms having definitions and synonyms (_indicator of richness_)
-    * 🔰  presence of a help desk and contact point (_indicator of community support_)
+    * 🔰  Presence of a help desk and contact point (_indicator of community support_)
-    * 🔰  presence of term submission tracker / issue tracker (_indicator of resource agility and capability to grow upon request_)
+    * 🔰  Presence of term submission tracker/issue tracker (_indicator of resource agility and capability to grow upon request_)
-    * 🔰  potential integrative nature of the resource (_as indicator of translational application potential_)
+    * 🔰  Potential integrative nature of the resource (_as indicator of translational application potential_)
-    * 🔰  licensing information available (_as indicator of freedom to use_)
+    * 🔰  Licensing information available (_as indicator of freedom to use_)
-    * 🔰  use of a top level ontology (_as indicator of a resource built for generic use_)
+    * 🔰  Use of a top level ontology (_as indicator of a resource built for generic use_)
-    * 🔰  pragmatism (_as indicator of actual, current real life practice)_
+    * 🔰  Pragmatism (_as indicator of actual, current real life practice)_
-    * 🔰  possibility of collaborating: the resource accepts complaints/remarks that aim to fix or improve the terminology, while the resource organisation commits to fix or improve the terminology in brief delays (one month after receipt?)
+    * 🔰  Possibility of collaborating: the resource accepts complaints/remarks that aim to fix or improve the terminology, while the resource organisation commits to fix or improve the terminology in brief delays (one month after receipt?)

 ### Set of Core Terminologies